What is the w2 form 2025?

 Box 1: Wages, tips and other compensation

 Calculate taxable income.
-Enter the amount of wages, tip income and other compensation subject to federal income taxes.
+Enter the amount of wages, tip income, and other compensation subject to federal income taxes.
 This number includes your employee's bonuses and taxable benefits like group term life insurance.
-Note: do not include pre-tax benefits like contributions to a 401(k).
+Do not include pre-tax benefits such as contributions to a 401(k) plan.

 Box 2: Federal income tax withheld